AdobeDocs/campaign-classic.en/help/migration/using/migrating-in-windows-for-adobe-campaign-7.md

 ## Security zones {#security-zones}

 If you are migrating from v6.02 or earlier, you must configure your security zones before starting services.
-For more information, refer to [Security](../../migration/using/general-configurations.md#security).
+[Learn more](../../migration/using/general-configurations.md#security)

-## Re-starting the services {#re-starting-the-services}
+## Re-start services {#re-starting-the-services}

 Start IIS and Adobe Campaign services on each of the following servers: